EmbedJournal/embedjournal/_posts/2013-05-01-shaastra-nights-jan-2013.md

     name: "Me at work :)"
 ---

 Shaastra is an annual tech fest conducted by Indian Institute of Technology, Chennai.
 There are events and workshops for almost all streams of Engineering and I love their Robotics events, the most.
-The robotics event conducted by them is "The mother of all the robotics event in the county"-or that is what they say.. don't know how they guessed the gender of robotics -> (mother) :P. I always had an eye on this event ever since I was in my first year and I was a keen observer of all this while until last October when they released their problem statement.
+The robotics event conducted by them is "The mother of all the robotics event in the county" - or that is what they say.. don't know how they guessed the gender of robotics :P. I always had an eye on this event ever since I was in my first year and I was a keen observer of all this while until last October when they released their problem statement.

 {% include image.html src="picker-robot.jpg" width=300 alt="6 DoF pick and place robot" %}